Ocupe/Projectors/README.md

 ![Random Color](/.github/gifs/random_color.gif)

 ## Note
-* works only with Blender 2.8 and up
+* works with Blender 2.8 and up

 ## Installation
 * Download the repo by clicking the green **Code** button and then **Download ZIP** (don't unpack the file on your computer).